 The Company enters into certain arrangements to license its technologies and to provide training services.
 The Company has determined that the license has no standalone value to the customer and is not separable from the training.
-Accordingly, the Company accounts for these arrangements as a single unit of accounting, following the revenue recognition pattern of the last deliverable of these arrangements and recognizes revenue over the period of the Company's performance and milestones that have been achieved.
+Accordingly, the Company accounts for these arrangements as a single unit of accounting, and recognizes revenue over the period of the Company's performance and milestones that have been achieved.
 Costs for these arrangements are expensed as incurred.